Juliroo/UrantixData/README.md

-Assets for Creative™'s servers, go back to your things, nothing interesting here.
+Assets for Urantix, go back to your things, nothing interesting here.